PatrickPT/patrickpt.github.io/content/posts/2023_03_31_train_super_mario/2023_03_31_train_super_mario.md

 $a$, and then for each future time step take the action that maximizes returns. $Q$ can be said to stand for the “quality” of the action in a state.
 We try to approximate this function.

+## Specification of Q Learning

+Q-Learning is a popular reinforcement learning algorithm that learns the optimal action-value function, also known as the Q-function, for a given environment.
+The Q-function represents the expected long-term reward for taking a particular action in a given state.
+The Q-learning algorithm updates the Q-function based on the rewards received and the estimated Q-values for the next state.
+The agent then uses the updated Q-function to select the next action.

+The Q-learning algorithm is based on the Bellman equation, which is a recursive equation that expresses the optimal Q-value in terms of the expected reward for the current action and the expected Q-value for the next state.
+The Q-learning algorithm uses a greedy approach to select actions, meaning that it always chooses the action with the highest estimated Q-value.

+Q-learning stores the results between iterations in a Q-table, which is essentially a lookup table that contains the expected reward values for every state-action pair in the environment.
+The Q-table is initialized with arbitrary values and is updated over time as the agent interacts with the environment.

+At each iteration, the agent observes the current state of the environment, selects an action based on the Q-values in the Q-table, performs the action, and observes the reward and the next state.
+The agent then updates the Q-value for the state-action pair based on the Bellman equation, which expresses the optimal Q-value for a state-action pair as the sum of the immediate reward and the discounted expected future reward.

+The Q-value update equation is as follows:

+Q(s,a) = Q(s,a) + alpha * (r + gamma * max(Q(s',a')) - Q(s,a))

+where:

+Q(s,a) is the current Q-value for the state-action pair (s,a) alpha is the learning rate, which determines how much the Q-value is updated based on the new information r is the immediate reward received for taking the action a in state s gamma is the discount factor, which determines how much weight is given to future rewards max(Q(s',a')) is the maximum Q-value for the next state s' and all possible actions a' that can be taken from s' After the Q-value update, the agent moves to the next state and repeats the process until it reaches the terminal state.

+As the agent continues to interact with the environment, the Q-table is gradually updated with more accurate estimates of the optimal Q-values.
+The agent uses the Q-table to select the optimal action in each state, based on the highest Q-value in the table for that state.
+By learning from experience and updating the Q-values over time, Q-learning allows the agent to make better decisions and maximize the cumulative reward it receives from the environment.

 ## It's a me Mario